You are here

 - Clinical and Patient Outcomes – Students will demonstrate the ability to measure and evaluate individual and systems level clinical practice with the aim of contributing to the professional body of knowledge.

-The mission of the clinical Doctorate in Athletic Training (DAT) Program is to develop an already credentialed athletic trainer who seeks post-professional coursework and applied research.
-The program develops clinical scholars with knowledge, skills, leadership, and innovation needed for the delivery of advanced patient care and instruction of Athletic Training.
+The mission of the clinical Doctorate in Athletic Training (DAT) Program is to develop clinical scholars with knowledge, skills, leadership, and innovation needed for the delivery of advanced patient care and instruction of Athletic Training.
+We are proud of our tradition of excellence and are dedicated to inclusiveness, community engagement, and creating an engaging, challenging, and supportive learning environment.
+Our graduates will not only be advocates for patients and the profession of Athletic Training, but also productive citizens of the world.
+(Revised 10.30.2017)

-Our program is intended to help students synthesize evidence and clinical expertise with a holistic approach to patient care.
-An integrative model will help our students assimilate information about prevention, diagnosis, intervention, and administration to help their patients’ progress from initial screening through return to participation.
+Our program helps students synthesize evidence and advance their clinical practice with a holistic approach to patient care.
+An integrative model of healthcare helps our students assimilate information about prevention, diagnosis, intervention, and administration to help their patients’ progress from initial screening through return to participation.

-Our responsibility to the Profession is to measure our successes and failures through clinical outcomes research.
-Our students aim to respond to clinical challenges facing Athletic Training practitioners through a structured thesis process.
+Our responsibility to the Profession is to measure our practice performance through outcomes assessment and quality improvement.
+Our graduates will be able to respond to clinical challenges facing Athletic Training through their preparation and training.
 In this endeavor, our program contributes to the advancement of our Profession, not only through the production of scholarship but also through the cultivation of life-long learners.

 - The clinical Doctorate in Athletic Training (DAT) Program is for a credentialed athletic trainer who seeks advanced coursework and applied research.
 Alumni of the program will become clinical scholars with advanced knowledge and skills needed for the delivery of patient care at the highest levels.
 Individuals with a clinical doctorate would be expected to provide leadership and innovation in the advanced practice and instruction of Athletic Training.
 The Post-Professional DAT is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).